MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 This article provides guidance for how to install the 2024 U.S. Payroll Tax Update for Microsoft Dynamics GP and describes changes.

-This is the second tax update for 2024 and replaces all previous tax updates.
+This is the third tax update for 2024 and replaces all previous tax updates.
 It includes State tax table changes that take effect January 1, 2024.

 This document assumes that you are familiar with the Microsoft Dynamics GP U.S. Payroll module.